History of the Jews in Peru: 20th century

 Starting in 1950, the Jews in Peru started their involvement in the country's economy and a number of white-collar workspaces.
-An strong interest in Zionism also took over the community, with two youth organisations being formed to prepare young Jews to emigrate to Israel: Betar (located at the synagogue in Iquique street) and Hanoar Hatzioní (located at León Pinelo School).
+A strong interest in Zionism also took over the community, with two youth organisations being formed to prepare young Jews to emigrate to Israel: Betar (located at the synagogue in Iquique street) and Hanoar Hatzioní (located at León Pinelo School).
 Marcos Roitman, an ardent Jewish-Peruvian Zionist, was nominated as honorary consul of Israel in 1951, inaugurating the consulate at Colmena Avenue in late 1953.
 Relations between both countries were then elevated to legation level in 1956 and to embassy level in 1958, with Tuvia Arazi serving as Israel's first ambassador.
+Prior to the establishment of relations, Peru had voted in favour of the 1947 United Nations Partition Plan for Palestine.

 Massive immigration to Israel began after the Six Day War in 1967, similar to other countries in Latin America.
+The community had experienced constant growth in the 1960s, but the country's political climate and instability led to a gradual decline in the following decades.
+The remaining community nevertheless remained active; in 1976, the country hosted the third Pan-American Maccabiah Games, and the 1980s saw the establishment of Lima's Chabad, headed by carioca rabbi Uri Blumenfeld.
+The community reached its peak around 1970, with some 5,200 members.

 During a trip to Iquitos in 1948 and 1949, the Argentine-Israeli geologist Alfredo Rosensweig had noted that the Amazonian Jews were "almost a hidden community" due to their geographical separation from Lima and the city's inaccessibility by road.
 At the time that Rosensweig visited, the community did not have a Jewish school, a rabbi, or a synagogue.
 Most Amazonian Jews in Iquitos are of Christian origin, and consider themselves to be a mix between Christians and Jews.
 It's believed that was due to the fact that most immigrant Jews who had come to Iquitos in the 19th century were single men, who then married the Christian women of Iquitos.
 In the 1950s and 60s, the Jews of Iquitos had almost disappeared due to the mass emigration to Lima.
 The community of Iquitos Jews had not been recognised by the rest of Peru until the 1980s, when Rabbi Guillermo Bronstein, who was then the chief rabbi of the Asociación Judía del Perú in Lima, was contacted by the Iquitos Jews and visited the community in 1991, subsequently sending resources such as prayer books and other Jewish texts.
 In 1991, the Sociedad Israelita de Iquitos was established.

 In 1990, 70 people from Cajamarca who claimed descent from the Ten Lost Tribes (and thus converted to Judaism) moved to Israel.
 Another group followed in 1991, composed of 32 people.
 On the same year, an Indigenous woman married a soon-to-be Israeli rabbi.

+In 1994, the community was numbered at 3,000 people.
+That same year, Jewish politician Efraín Goldenberg was sworn in as Prime Minister of Peru.